samjonesigd/vue-image-zoomer/README.md

 Tested & works very well with [Vue Carousel](https://www.npmjs.com/package/vue-carousel).
 Untested on others.

-## Lazyloading
+## Lazy Loading

-Zoom images automatically lazy load when they activated.
-[Lazysizes](https://www.npmjs.com/package/lazysizes) package is used to lazyload regular image. 'lazyload-placeholder' is optional when lazyloading the regular image.
+The zoom images automatically lazy loads when they activated.
+The [Lazysizes](https://www.npmjs.com/package/lazysizes) package is used if you want to lazyload the regular image. 'lazyload-placeholder' is optional when lazyloading.
 Lazysizes package comes with this package.

 ```js
 import Vue from 'vue';